malmarshall/Mental-Health-Dashboard/README.md

 - Though there are fluctuations in yearly reportings, the line graph shows that depression prevalence is generally on the rise across the 12-year span.

 ## 6. How does mental health vary by state?

+I created another chloropleth map using the CDC indicators dataset to determine state=level values for mental health care.
+This helped give me a more robust idea of who is actually utilizing mental health care services while also identifying geographical trends.

 ### Visualize Data